Guan Ju

 The lyrics here begin by using phrases from commentary on the Shi Jing ("江沱汝漢" are the Yangzi, Tuo, Ru and Han rivers, all flowing through the southern part of Zhou territory; "河洲" is a general name for the area.
 See, e.g., commentary by Zhu Xi at ctext.org, etc.)

-Original Chinese text of 1491 Guan Ju. (pdf of following; pdf from Zha's Guide)
+Original lyrics for the >1505 Guan Ju. (pdf of lyrics only; pdf of same from Zha's Guide)

 The complete original Chinese section titles and lyrics are as follows.
-The phrasing, which follows my understanding of the music, in places somewhat different from that in Zha's Guide.
-Here below, two consecutive punctuation marks without text between them mean that the previous phrase should be repeated; it is not clear whether it is intended that the lyrics also be repeated; Thanks to 趙鵬 Zhao Peng for the translation):
+The phrasing, which follows my understanding of the music, is in places somewhat different from that in Zha's Guide.
+Here below, two consecutive punctuation marks without text between them means that the previous phrase should be repeated; it is not clear whether it is intended that the lyrics also be repeated.

 關雎